 Now though, the major four US cell phone providers have partnered with Italian companies to have American phones work abroad.
 Below is the breakdown by provider of how to use your phone in Italy:

 Verizon and AT&T allow you to use your phone abroad for $10 a day per line.
 This option is ideal as it works for most countries in Europe.
 If you are traveling to multiple countries, your phone will automatically connect.

 To unlock your phone internationally, you should reach out to your provider before you leave, ideally at least a few days before.
 Here is how you can reach out to Verizon and AT&T.

 Verizon International Plan or (800) 711-8300

 Most Sprint plans include international coverage if you have a smartphone.
 Beware though, that Sprint abroad does have reduced internet speed.

 Of the four main carriers, T-Mobile is a multinational company based in Germany.
 The main perk of this is that with T-Mobile, your phone will connect automatically in Europe without additional charge.

-Option 2: Get an Italian SIM Card
+Option 2: Get an Italy SIM Card

 Many phones today are luckily sold “unlocked.”
-When locked, it means that if you buy your phone through your provider, the phone will only tend to work with a SIM card form that provider.
+When locked, it means that if you buy your phone through your provider, the phone will only tend to work with a SIM card from that provider.
 Example: Bought your phone through Verizon?
 Without unlocking your phone, your phone will only tend to take Verizon SIM cards.
 But, Verizon does not exist in Italy.
 So, what do you do?